flaneurette/Health-Library/Documents/Cleaning/Eco-friendly-cleaning-guide/README.md

 - Shoes
 - Garden flooring: hard wood, tiles, stones.
 - Wood
-- Glass bottles (remove biofilms), glassware.
+- Glass bottles, glassware (remove biofilms)
 - Plastics
 - Anything that stains or has bacterial biofilms (can be invisible)

+Glassware is prone to biofilms, enzymes quickly clean it.
+(Almost no other product can do this.)

 Let it process for at least an hour at 60 degrees celsius water temperature, then rinse.